togakangaroo/togakangaroo.github.io/about.md

 ## Bio

 I am a software developer, speaker, teacher, writer, and comedian with an interest in the various techniques that can make software simple, extensible, and communicative.
 I have worked in software consulting in all sorts of positions for over a decade.
-I am currently CTO at the [Operation Spark](https://operationspark.org/) code school in New Orleans.
+I am currently a developer over at [findhelp.org (Aunt Bertha)](http://findhelp.org), and was previously CTO at the [Operation Spark](https://operationspark.org/) code school in New Orleans.
 I mentor with [Operation Code (unrelated)](https://operationcode.org/), write, teach, and speak regularly on Javascript, C#, testing, interviewing, etc at conferences, usergroups, and to my cat (singular - the other one won't listen to me).

 [Find me on Twitter](https://twitter.com/togakangaroo) or try out the Disqus forms on my posts and let me know if they work.
 In general, it's not very hard to find a way to contact me.

+## Talks I've Done / Do

 ### Documentation, the README, and You